TracyGJG/utilities/README.md

 - mapRanges
 - rangeBetween
 - rangeFrom
+- inRange
 - intersectArrays
 - unionArrays
 - exercise

 The above functions make considerable use of the technique called currying to return a specialised function.
 This saves on suppling parameters that are not expected to change.

-#### NB: The functions have been prepared with no input validation or additional error checking.
+### NB: The functions have been prepared with no input validation or additional error checking.

 ---